Jofen/coursera-scala/README.md

 # coursera-scala
-Assignment solutions for the "Functional Programming Principles in Scala" course on courser
+Assignment solutions for the "Functional Programming Principles in Scala" course on coursera: https://www.coursera.org/learn/progfun1